 Instructions for Authors

-A note on plagiarism: There is a zero-tolerance policy towards plagiarism (including self-plagiarism) in our journals.
-Manuscripts are screened for plagiarism before, during, and after publication, and if found they will be rejected at any stage of processing.
-In case that a paper is already published in our journal and appears in PubMed Central but plagiarism is still detected, it will be retracted from our journal and the authors' institutions and department heads will be notified to take actions.
+A note on plagiarism (please read before submission): There is a zero-tolerance policy towards plagiarism (including self-plagiarism) in our journal.
+Manuscripts are screened for plagiarism before, during, and after publication, and if found they will be rejected at any stage.
+In case that a paper is already published in our journal and appears in PubMed Central but plagiarism is still detected or later reported by readers, it will be retracted from our journal and the authors' institutions and department heads will be notified to take actions.
+This includes data fabrication, data falsification and image manipulation.

-Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be rejected during initial screening.
-The remaining manuscripts go through a peer review process with two or more reviewers, and possible decisions are: accept as is, minor revision, major revision, or reject.
+Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication are rejected during initial screening.
+The remaining manuscripts go through a single-blind peer review process with two or more reviewers.
+In single-blind review, reviewers' identities are hidden from the authors but not vice versa.
+Possible decisions after review are: accept as is, minor revision, major revision, or reject.
 Authors should submit back their revisions within 1 month in the case of minor revision, or 3 months in the case of major revision.
+If longer time is needed, please contact the editor in charge for extension.
 To submit a revision please sign in here and use the submit button at the right side of page.
 Manuscripts with significant results are typically reviewed and published at the highest priority.

-Important note: After manuscript is accepted, any inquiry should be addressed to our publishing team only.
-Please do not send any publishing related inquiry to our editors or editors-in-chief as they are not involved in the process after a manuscript is accepted.
+Note: After the manuscript is accepted, any inquiry related to publishing (copyediting, fees, proofs, etc) must be addressed to our publishing team only.
+Please do not send or cc any publishing-related inquiry to our editor-in-chief or editors as they are not involved in the publishing process after a manuscript is accepted.

-There is no publication charge during the current promotional period of this journal.
+There is no publication fee during the current promotional period of this journal.
+There is no submission charge.

 Format for Publication